 A student will be subject to involuntary medical withdrawal if the IMW panel concludes that the student has exhibited behavior as listed in the section entitled "Commencement of the Involuntary Medical Withdrawal" or is a real threat to engage in such behavior.
 The IMW panel will base its decision on evidence presented at the conference.
 The concurrence of all panel members will be required to withdraw a student under this policy.
 If the IMW panel concludes that the student does meet the standard for IMW, the panel shall so state in a written decision from the Dean of Students that will include its reasons for this conclusion.
 This decision will be reviewed by the president of the College.
 If the president agrees with the panel, the decision will be communicated to the student within 24 hours.
 This decision is final.
 Students who are involuntarily withdrawn must vacate the campus immediately.
-Resident students will be given 24 hours to remove their belongings from campus by local law enforcement.
+Resident students will be given 24 hours to remove their belongings from campus.
+Students refusing to leave campus or who present a real and present danger will be escorted from campus by local law enforcement.
 Appropriate legal action to prevent the student from returning to campus will be initiated.
 The panel may, at its discretion, permit a student who meets the standard for medical withdrawal to remain enrolled on a probationary basis under specified conditions which may include, but are not limited to, participation in a documented, on-going treatment plan, acceptance of and compliance with a behavioral contract, a housing relocation, a lighter academic course load, or any combination.